robloxianlegend/Fishg/README.md

 # Fishg
-Fishg is a game made originally on websim
+Fishg is still in its beta stage, there are ong bugs